 As the carnage of the Eastern Front raged around him, a German lieutenant in World War I digested Albert Einstein’s new theory.
 Less than two months after Einstein published his general theory of relativity, Karl Schwarzschild, who had enlisted despite being older than 40 and a physicist, found a way to use it to describe the spacetime of a spherical, nonrotating mass such as a stationary star or planet.
 Hidden inside Schwarzschild’s work was an implication that hinted at the ultimate warpers of spacetime: black holes.
 He was just 42 when he died months later, in May 1916.
-But the quest Schwarzchild started has continued for a century, eventually leading to this year’s Nobel Prize in Physics.
+But the quest Schwarzschild started has continued for a century, eventually leading to 2020’s Nobel Prize in Physics.

-The 2020 prize was awarded to mathematical physicist Roger Penrose for his “discovery that black hole formation is a robust prediction of the general theory of relativity” and to astrophysicists Andrea Ghez and Reinhard Genzel “for the discovery of a supermassive compact object at the center of our galaxy.”
-It is the first Nobel given specifically for black holes—an acknowledgement of their unmistakable existence (notwithstanding the hedging in the language of the second half of the award).
+The prize was awarded to mathematical physicist Roger Penrose for his “discovery that black hole formation is a robust prediction of the general theory of relativity” and to astrophysicists Andrea Ghez and Reinhard Genzel “for the discovery of a supermassive compact object at the center of our galaxy.”
+It was the first Nobel given specifically for black holes—an acknowledgment of their unmistakable existence (notwithstanding the hedging in the language of the second half of the award).
 “Nowadays we take these things for granted,” says Leo Stein, a physicist at the University of Mississippi.
-“We've come so far that, at least within our astrophysical community, we think, ‘Of course there are black holes.’”
+“We’ve come so far that, at least within our astrophysical community, we think, ‘Of course there are black holes.’”

 But it was not always so.
 For decades the concept of black holes was no more than a mathematical aberration.
 In the years following 1916, Schwarzschild’s solution caused interest and some consternation among mathematicians and physicists.
 His work predicted a “Schwarzschild radius”—a radius that denotes how compact an object would need to be to prevent light from escaping its gravitational pull.
 The sun, for example, has a real radius of nearly 700,000 kilometers, but its Schwarzschild radius is only three kilometers.